 Easier to Manage

-Over your education, you might’ve opened new loan accounts for various academic years.
-These loans have different monthly payment amounts and due dates, and they are also likely maintained by different loan servicers.
+Over the course of your education, you may have taken out new loans for various academic years.
+That means you have a number of different monthly payment amounts and due dates, as well as different loan servicers.

-At its forefront, consolidation simplifies your repayment experience by bundling multiple loans into one neat package.
-You’ll have one outstanding balance to focus on with just one payment due date to remember so there’s less chance of accidentally missing it (a plus for your credit).
-And if you have any questions about your loans, you only need to reach out to one servicer.
+Consolidation simplifies your repayment experience by bundling multiple loans into one neat package.
+You’ll have just one outstanding balance to focus on with only one payment due date to remember, so there’s less chance of accidentally missing it.
+And if you have any questions about your loans, you only need to reach out to one loan servicer.

 More Time to Pay Off Your Student Loans

 Consolidating your student loans resets your repayment clock.
-Direct Consolidation Loan terms can be as long as 30 years if you choose a Standard or Graduated Repayment Plan.
-(Do note, however, that extending your loan term can mean paying more interest over the life of your loan.)
+Direct Consolidation Loan terms can range from 10 to 30 years on the Standard or Graduated Repayment Plans.
+(Note, however, that extending your loan term can mean paying more interest over the life of your loan.)

 Your maximum timeline to pay back the consolidated loan also depends on your loan’s principal balance: